IBMPredictiveAnalytics/FUZZY/Readme.md

 ## Perform exact or fuzzy case-control matching.
 This procedure matches cases and controls by utilizing random draws from the controls, based on a specified set of key variables.
 The command supports exact and fuzzy matching.
 The input can be in a single dataset, or the cases and controls can be in different datasets.

-Note: For users with IBM SPSS Statistics version 19 or higher, the FUZZY extension is installed as part of IBM SPSS Statistics -Essentials for Python.

 ---
 Requirements
 ----
 - IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for Python.

+Note: For users with IBM SPSS Statistics version 19 or higher, the FUZZY extension is installed as part of IBM SPSS Statistics-Essentials for Python.

 ---
 Installation intructions